 The Fuji Building has 22 floors.
 The top 18 are used by working women.
 Some customers use experience or online reviews to guide them to a particular room but others who are just browsing ride up to the 22nd floor and then take the stairs down until they find a woman to their liking.

 Most rooms in the upper floors house working women.
 Each room has a unique number and these are used by guys who compare notes online.
 When women are busy with customers or other things they usually hang a small wooden sign on their door that indicates that they are busy.
-The doors are usually decorated with something like Christmas lights or other signage.
+The doors are often decorated with something like Christmas lights or other signage.
 When the Christmas lights are illuminated that usually means the woman inside is available but it’s not a sure thing.
 Guys are expected to ring the bells next to the doors.
 Knocking is considered to be rude.

-Some women in the Fuji Building look at cameras to see who is outside when they hear the door bell ring.
+Some women in the Fuji Building look at screens connected to cameras to see who is outside when they hear the door bell ring.
 If for whatever reason they don’t like what they see they don’t open the door.
 Others slightly open then quickly close the door to indicate disinterest.
 Most of the women will however open up for most guys if they are available.

 When women do open up they quickly invite guys in to get things rolling.
 Most are from China and speak little English because most of the clients are local and frankly not very interested in conversation in any event.
 Typical prices are 500 HKD ($65 USD) for a quick session that includes uncovered oral followed by condom covered intercourse.
 Some charge a little more or less.
 Payment is discussed up front but usually delivered after services are rendered.